 Participation in the PBV Program is subject to various federal, state and local requirements.
 The Respondent's ability to comply with all applicable requirements will be a material condition of the HACC's final commitment of PBV-assistance.
 Important requirements are described below.
-This list is not necessarily complete and Respondents are responsible for assuring their own compliance.
+This list is not necessarily complete and Respondents are responsible for assuring their own compliance and full understanding of all the PBV regulations, including the environmental review and subsidy layering review requirements.